markhowellsmead/mhm-lazyloadvideo/README.txt

 == Changelog ==

+= 1.2.0 =
+* JavaScript syntax improvements.
+* Call initialization on load, to cover a case where direct initialization happens before the page is loaded.

 = 1.1.0 =
 * Revises code to additionally hook the WordPress ``oembed_result`` filter, so that videos pulled in via ``wp_oembed_get`` also get parsed.
 * Spellcheck secondary namespace.